 Iceland is fast becoming a favourite family vacation location for adventurers.
-It is a lovely country with so much natural beauty and rich history because of its Viking affiliations.
+It is a lovely country with so much natural beauty and a rich history because of its Viking affiliations.

 There is so much to do in Iceland; a week will allow you plenty of time to take a Golden Circle tour around some of the most famous landmarks of Iceland.
 Don’t miss visiting the Blue Lagoon and a hike to Bruarfoss Waterfall is manageable with kids.

-It will be quite cool in October, and daylight hours are limited, but for this reason, much less crowded than in the summer as it is the start of the winter season.
-October is also considered a great time of year in Iceland for seeing the Northern Lights making it one of our favourites for the October half-term break.
+It will be quite cool in October, and daylight hours are limited, but for this reason, it is much less crowded than in the summer as it is the start of the winter season.
+October is also considered a great time of year in Iceland for seeing the Northern Lights, making it one of our favourites for the October half-term break.

 Where to stay: We recommend with a full week to avail, get yourself a camper van and make it a road trip!
 Staying in Reykjavik try Icelandair Hotel Reykjavik Marina